Shahad-AlSaleem/shahad-alsaleem.github.io/content/writeups/pg/lavrem.md

 ![Ticking the Superuser status checkbox to grant full privileges](/img/pg/lavrem/05-superuser-status.png)

-No exploit needed for this step, just a legitimate admin feature abused to guarantee a fully privileged account to work with.

-With a confirmed superuser account in hand, the next question is whether Gerapy itself has a known vulnerability.
+With superuser access secured, the next question becomes whether Gerapy itself has a known vulnerability to exploit.

 ```
 (root㉿kali)# searchsploit gerapy